For families that value mountain biking, the

 Five, six, and seven year old kids aren’t fantastic shifters.
 This may be the first bike they’ve had with gears.
 Or, even if they have already had practice with shifting, chances are that on the trail they are still making clunky, ill-timed shifts.

-Fortunately, the Shimano drivetrain on the Zulu Three HEIR seems to be both forgiving and easy to operate.
+Fortunately, the Microshift Advent drivetrain on the Zulu Three HEIR is both forgiving and easy to operate.

-On several of the 20 inch geared bikes he’s tested, my son will have to stop riding to shift gears with both hands and then get back on the bike to complete the shift.
-The
+On many kids bikes with trigger shifters, kids will have to stop riding to shift gears with both hands and then get back on the bike to complete the shift.
+The Microshift Advent Trail Trigger Pro shifter on the Zulu Three HEIR is a definite upgrade.
+Kids are able to actually operated the trigger shift mid-ride.

-The rear derraileur (Shimano ZEE) is specifically engineered for kids bikes.
-Because the wheels on kids bikes are smaller, a traditional derraileur hangs precariously close to the ground.
-The Shimano ZEE has a short cage (almost comically short the first time you see it) and a clutch to reduce chain slap and prevent the chain from falling off completely.
+The rear derraileur (Microshift Advent Super Short Clutch) is specifically engineered for kids bikes.
+Because the wheels on kids bikes are smaller, a traditional derailleur hangs precariously close to the ground.
+This derrailuer, on the other hand, has a short cage (almost comically short the first time you see it) and a clutch to reduce chain slap and prevent the chain from falling off completely.

-In terms of gearing, the Zulu Three HEIR has a 30T chainring, and in back, an 11-36T cassette.
-For the bike geeks out there, that’s a gain ratio range of 1.76 – 5.78.
+In terms of gearing, the Zulu Three HEIR has a 30T chainring, and in back, an 11-38T cassette.
+For the bike geeks out there, that’s a gain ratio range of 1.67 – 5.77.
+This provides a little more range than the previous SRAM drivetrain that was specd.

 Thru-Axles on Both Front and Rear Wheels